 “Our approach is one of balance: living, spending, saving, and investing comfortably.
 Whether you are considering military retirement, a career change, or simply want to live your best life now, we’ll help you create a plan that is true to you.”

 Kathleen Cote, CFP® works mostly with military and government families.

 How is District Capital different from other Financial Planners in Washington, DC?

 Like the ten best financial planners in DC that made it into our top 10, District Capital is also a fiduciary and has CFP®, AFC® and ChFC® professionals on our team.
 We have a modern website and frequently give free financial tips through our written and video blogs.
-We believe in comprehensive financial planning and serve young and mid-career professionals in their 30s and 40s.
+We believe in comprehensive financial planning and serve professionals and entrepreneurs in their 30s and 40s.
 We have been in business since 2013.

 The three traits that make District Capital unique are:

 1) Strong investment team.
 We have two CFA charterholders in our firm; the CFA designation is considered the gold standard in investing.
 Two of our co-founders manage a multi-million-dollar pension/foundation portfolio and meet regularly with investment analysts across the nation.
 Our ears are very close to the ground when it comes to investment opportunities and risks.
 We’re also well-versed in socially responsible investing funds.

 2) We are a majority minority firm.
 More than half of our clients are minorities.
 This was recognized by the Financial Planning Association when it awarded our Managing Partner and Financial Planner Alvin Carlos the Financial Planning Association Retreat 2018 Diversity Scholarship.
 Many of our team members are military spouses, who have one of the highest unemployment rates in the nation due to their highly mobile life.